zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 Eureka [endpoints](https://github.com/Netflix/eureka/wiki/Eureka-REST-operations) are used to register a service with the API ML Discovery Service.
 Endpoints are also used to send a periodic heartbeat to the Discovery Service to indicate that the onboarded service is available.

-Required parameters should be defined and sent at registration time.
+**Note:** Required parameters should be defined and sent at registration time.

 ## Registering with the Discovery Service

-Begin the onboarding process by registering your service with the Discovery Service.
+Begin the onboarding process by registering your service with the API ML Discovery Service.

 Use the `POST` Http call to the Eureka server together with the registration configuration in the following format: